What is a map?

-- the location computed by Dragonfly (displayed as a flying drone inside the 3D plot).
+- the position computed by Dragonfly (displayed as a flying drone inside the 3D space).

-This is a normal behavior and the drift is auto-corrected after the the first closure.
-If the drift is not corrected and you experience inaccurate location, please send us the information listed inside this page.
+This is a normal behavior and the drift is auto-corrected after the the first loop closure.
+If the drift is not corrected and you experience inaccurate position, please send us the information listed inside this page.

 Step 2.2 – Map the internal areas

-- The Video Preview will show “LOOP CORRECTION: 2”.
+- The video preview will show “LOOP CLOSURES: 2”.

-- The Direct View will show “CORRECTION: 2”.
+- The left side of the screen will show “CORRECTIONS: 2”.

-- The Video Preview will show “LOOP CORRECTION: 3”.
+- The video preview will show “LOOP CLOSURES: 3”.

-- The Direct View will show “CORRECTION: 3”.
+- The left side of the screen will show “CORRECTIONS: 3”.

-- Click on the Maps tab and save the progresses done in the widget “Create a new map”.
+- Click on the Maps tab, click on New Map save the progresses done in the widget “Create a new map”.
 You can save it with a name like: “warehouse1_loop3”.
 Do not update the current map!
 Save a NEW map!